Mohammed Salim (politician): Political career

-He joined the Maulana Azad College in Kolkata to study philosophy.
-During his college days, he became a part of the contemporary students' movement in West Bengal and became an active member of the Students' Federation of India.
-He was elected general secretary of the students' union of his college immediately after the revival of democracy post the Indian Emergency.
-He has stated that the Emergency was the most influential event in his life, which made him opt for politics.

-After graduating from Maulana Azad College, he enrolled in Jadavpur University to obtain his master's degree in philosophy.
-During his days of student activism in Jadavpur, he met up with his future colleagues at CPI(M) Nilotpal Basu and Manab Mukherjee.
-He served as the President of Kolkata district committee of the Democratic Youth Federation of India (D.Y.F.I.) during 1983-1989.

-He also served as the General Secretary of the DYFI from 1991 to 2001.
-He was elected to the Rajya Sabha from West Bengal in 1990 and served two terms till 2001.

-In the West Bengal assembly elections held in 2001, he was elected from the Entally.
-He served as the Minister for Technical Education and Training, Youth Welfare, Minority Development and Welfare, Self Employment till 2004.

-In the 14th General Elections held in 2004, he won from the Calcutta North East constituency of West Bengal and served as the deputy leader of the CPI(M) Lok Sabha group.
+In the 14th General Elections held in 2004, Salim won from the Calcutta North East constituency of West Bengal and served as the deputy leader of the CPI(M) Lok Sabha group.
 After delimitation, in the 2009 Lok Sabha election Salim contested the new Calcutta North constituency, and lost to Sudip Bandyopadhyay of the Trinamool Congress.

 He was a member of the 16th Lok Sabha, representing Raiganj constituency.
 In 2019 Indian general election he again contested from Raiganj but lost to Debasree Chaudhuri of Bharatiya Janata Party gathering only 14.25% votes and losing his security deposit after coming third.
 He also served as the deputy leader of the CPI(M) Lok Sabha group between 2004 and 2009 and again between 2014 and 2019.
 He also contested from the Chanditala Vidhan Sabha Constituency in the 2021 West Bengal Legislative Assembly election, but lost to actor Swati Khandoker of TMC with a margin over 60,000 votes.

 He was also elected to the Central Committee of the Communist Party of India (Marxist) in 1998.

 He was later inducted in the state committee and state secretariat in 2006.
 He was elected to the politburo of C.P.I.(M.) in the 21st party congress organised at Visakhapatnam in 2015.

-In 2022, he was elected as Secretary of West Bengal state committee of CPI(M).
-He has led efforts to rejuvenate the party in West Bengal after it was routed in the 2021 West Bengal Legislative Assembly election.